 Definition and History

 Prolotherapy (also called sclerotherapy) is named for its proliferative effect on tendons and ligaments.
 Although the term was coined by an industrial surgeon in the 1950s, prolotherapy was first used in ancient times.
-Hippocrates treated injured rotator cuffs of javelin throwers back around 400 B.C. with hot lances to create small amounts of scar tissue around the shoulder joint (Prolotherapy to the shoulder video).
+Hippocrates treated injured rotator cuffs of javelin throwers back around 400 B.C. with hot lances to create small amounts of scar tissue around the shoulder joint.
 The technique evolved in the 1930s and was used to repair hernias before modern surgical techniques became available.
 Dr. George Hackett refined the procedure and described the use of localized injections into the junction between a bone and tendon, causing a controlled rate of inflammation and healing.
 Hackett also described the sclerotogenous origin of pain, that is, pain referred from an injured tendon, ligament or bone.
 He had success in relieving headaches and arm and shoulder pain by treating injuries in the neck.
 Similar points have been described in treatment of the legs and hips.

 Healing Mechanisms of Prolotherapy